lambsnd/oonagh/integrate-R-box.md

     9                                  all_users.csv   file  *******9066 100 kB
     10 pilot5_student_roster_2020_03_06_updated.xlsx   file  *******7581  45 kB

-Alternatively, we can search directly for the file:
+Alternatively, we can search directly for the file within the new working directory:

 ```R
 bs <- box_search("merged")